mui/material-ui/docs/src/pages/careers/developer-advocate.md

 # Developer Advocate

-<p class="description">You will build a thriving and connected developer community around our platform.</p>
+<p class="description">You will build a thriving and connected developer community around our suite of products.</p>

 ## Details of the Role